-The Health and Safety in Employment Act came into force on May 5 2003 and applies to every workplace, employee and employer.
+The Health and Safety at Work Act has been in effect since 2015 and applies to every workplace, employee and employer.

 The Act is based on the principles of partnership and consultation:

 - health and safety is everyone's responsibility

 - employees are encouraged to participate in decisions on health and safety

 - elected and trained health and safety representatives are key to a safe workplace

 - unions have the right to represent members on health and safety issues.